 Allah says, “My beloved!
 We have raised your name higher than each and everything.”
 All our traits and attributes like intellect, knowledge, reading, dialogues, arguments, discussions and dialectics come under the word “thing”.

 So, the crux of this verse is that Allah has raised the zikr of His beloved beyond man’s knowledge and wisdom.
-And is far above his thinking, insight, intuition, readings, arguments and dialogues.
-If someone flies for whole of his life, the point where he would end, Holy Prophet’s remembrance is even higher than that.
-Thus, to argue about Holy Prophet’s rank means to try to establish his status and stature which is utterly waywardness, triviality and ignorance (because the centre and pivot of faith is the sacred self of the Holy Prophet).
+It is far above his thinking, insight, intuition, readings, arguments and dialogues.
+If someone flies for the whole of his life, the point where he would end, Holy Prophet’s remembrance is even higher than that.
+Thus, to argue about the Holy Prophet’s rank means to try to establish his status and stature which is utterly waywardness, triviality and ignorance (because the centre and pivot of faith is the sacred self of the Holy Prophet).
 Allah Himself has exalted the zikr of His beloved in such a manner that He has mandated to remember his name along with Allah’s name.
 Hazrat Abdullah Bin Abbas describes that Allah said to the Holy Prophet:

 لَا اُذْکَرُ فِیْ مَکَانٍ اِلَّا ذُکِرْتَ مَعِیْ یَامُحَمَّدُ مِمَّنْ ذَکَرَنِیْ وَلَمْ یَذْکُرَکُ فَلَیْسَ لَہُ فِی الْجَنَّۃِ نَصِیْبٌ۔

 Meaning: O’ Mohammad!
 I have mandated your remembrance with Mine.
 Whosoever remembered Me but didn’t mention you, has no place in the paradise.
 (Durr-e-Mansoor Vol.6)